Get Started with Teleport | Teleport

 -

-Start a Docker container on your workstation to prepare a server that you want enroll as a resource in your Teleport Enterprise (Cloud) cluster:docker run --interactive --tty ubuntu:22.04 /bin/bash
+Start a Docker container on your workstation to prepare a server that you want enroll as a resource in your Teleport Enterprise (Cloud) cluster:docker run --interactive --tty ubuntu:24.04 /bin/bash

 -